AhmetEkremAkel/AES_Encryption/README.md

 ## 📌 Project Overview

-This project aims to realize a real-time, pipelined AES encryption-decryption system tailored for RGB image data.
+This project aims to realize a real-time, AES encryption-decryption system tailored for RGB image data.
 The core AES algorithm is fully implemented in Verilog, including key expansion, and optimized for hardware resource efficiency.

 The input image is divided into 8×8 pixel blocks, serialized via UART, encrypted on the FPGA, and transmitted back for decryption and verification.

 ## 📂 Directory Structure

-graphql
-Kopyala
-Düzenle
+|FPGA_TEST
 ├── src/                 # Verilog source files
 │   ├── aes_core/        # AES encryption-decryption modules
 │   ├── key_expansion/   # Key expansion FSM